A hybrid swarm-based algorithm for single-objective optimization problems involving high-cost analyses: ABC and its modifications in the literature

-ABC algorithm tries to balance exploration and exploitation attitudes, offering worthy global and local search skills at once.
-As result, if compared with other competitive methods, ABC demonstrates high-quality, robustness and flexibility for a great variety of optimization problems.
-To enter in details consult Karaboga (\citeyear{KA07}) and for extensive simulation comparison refer to Karaboga and Akay (\citeyear{KA09}).
-The main qualities of the algorithm that have been recognized (Rao et al. \citeyear{RA10}; Singh \citeyear{SI09}; Sharma and Pant \citeyear{SH11}) are the following. \begin{itemize} \item{Simple and easy to implement} \item{It can be parallelized } \item{It can be hybridized} \item{It needs few control parameters} \item{It is flexible and robust to wide range of problems} \end{itemize} While the deficiencies can be outlined in: \begin{itemize} \item{No exploitation of the history of points analysed} \item{Local search and refinement skills are less efficient with respect to global search attitude} \end{itemize} Since the original paper by Karaboga (\citeyear{KA05}) many researches on the topic were developed.
-In particular, many scientists focused on the goal to improve the original code and to parallelize it in an efficient way for a wide variety of disciplines.
-Specific modifications in all the different phases of the algorithm have shown improvements in the quality of results.
-Some of these improvements will be presented and used later in this paper.
-A good and complete outline of these works has been presented by Bolaji et al. (\citeyear{BO13}).
+The ABC algorithm tries to balance exploration and exploitation behaviours, offering worthy global and local search skills at once.
+As a result, when compared with other methods, ABC demonstrates high-performance and suitability for a broad spectrum of optimization problems.
+To enter in details consult Karaboga (\citeyear{KA07}) and for extensive simulation comparisons refer to Karaboga and Akay (\citeyear{KA09}).
+According to many authors, ABC algorithm is simple to implement, easy to be effectively parallelized (e.g., Subotic et al., \citeyear{SU11}) and hybridized, driven by few control parameters, flexible and robust (e.g., Karaboga et al. \citeyear{KA14}).
+On the other hand, its semi-random movement is not taking into account the local shape of the function.
+Moreover, the algorithm does not exploit the history of the tested solutions.

-Although this great amount of available literature, the authors did not find any papers in which was underlined a performance gain even with few function evaluations.
-This framework motivates the willingness of introducing and analysing modifications effective with small bee colonies and few \emph{cycles}.
-Such modifications that allow to address the deficiencies shown above are presented in the next chapter.